tubsproject/letspeppol/proxy/README.md

 ```

 ## Deployment
-There is a Heroku instance deployed from the `express-based-typescript-proxy-with-tests` branch running at api.letspeppol.org.
+There is a Heroku instance running at api.letspeppol.org.
 You can also deploy staging instances elsewhere.
 It doesn't have `ACUBE_USR` or `ACUBE_PWD` in its env vars, but it has `ACUBE_TOKEN`.
-When this expires, you should run `auth.sh` in development to regenerate it (or for the Ponder Source sponsored instance, ask @michielbdejong to do this).
+When this expires, you should run `auth.sh` in development to regenerate it (or for the Ponder Source sponsored instance, ask @michielbdejong to do this) and then edit the `ACUBE_TOKEN` env var in staging.

 It also has the `DATABASE_URL` env var inserted because of the postgres db that is linked to it.
 Copy it from Heroku -> Settings -> 'Reveal Config Vars' and set it as an env var locally.
 And you need to set `PASS_HASH_SALT` for the AS part.
 So the essential environment variables on Heroku or any other hosting environment will be:
 * `PORT`